 Content is the primary distinguishing factor between antique crystals and mere high-quality glass.
 While antique crystals also consist of some glass materials, there is more to it that sets the two apart.
 Antique crystals normally have lead in them, and not just lead.
 For a quality antique crystal, the amount of lead contained in them should be at least twenty four percent to qualify bas crystal.
 In fact, the term crustal is said to have been coined by Italian glassmakers to distinguish high quality glass from just ordinary glass, based on the possession of lead that made it easier to make thin glass.
 Crystal with a lead content over thirty five percent will definitely sparkle distinctively, which makes it the primary identifying factor for the antique crystals that should achieve this threshold.
 Remember that the presence of lead also gives crystal a smoother texture and feels heavier than glass.

 The second most important factor to hunt for involves the look and sound of antique crystals.
-With different contents, expect the two to look and sound different, because they are made of different things anyway.
-Apart from being distinctly beautiful, antique crystals do sound nice as well.
-Tapping on them will produce a ping sound, while the same action on glass will simply be met with a dull sound.
+With different contents, expect the two to look and sound different because they are made of different things anyway.
+It is certainly not as easy as identifying gold or silver antiques.
+The latter being more popular, most people generally know how to identify the original ones.
+That being said, antique crystals, apart from being distinctly beautiful, do sound nice as well.
+Tapping on them will produce a ping sound, while the same action on the glass will simply be met with a dull sound.
 So the dull one is glass, obviously!

 Whenever you wet your finger and run it on the antique crystals you will be met by a tonal effect, like that of a musical instrument, but do not expect the same to happen with glass.
 Light passing through antique crystals is always refracted somehow, giving it a prism appearance that is also a primary source of their beauty when it comes to lighting up houses.
 I guess the difference from glass here is obvious.
 Glass does not have the refracting effect, which is why it cannot compete against antique crystals in beauty of light.